Adamo-O/Handle/README.md

 | Craig Kogan               | 40175780 |
 | Maxx Freund               | 40174065 |

-## How to run
+## How to run 🏃‍♂️
 Need to have `node` and `npm` and a camera 📷

 Steps:
 - Clone repo
-- Open terminal in root of directory
+- Open terminal in root of project directory
 - Run `npm ci`
 - Run `npm run build`
 - Run `npm run preview`
-- Open browser to link that was provided from vite\
+- Open browser to link that was provided from vite
 - Play the game! 🎉

 ⚠️ Due to the prototype nature of this application, the word of the day is stubbed and changes on reload of the site